mawilson/survivor_draft/README.md

 1. Install Python 3.11 or higher.
 2. Create a virtual environment
   > python -m venv .venv

   Then activate it

   > .venv\Scripts\activate

-  The rest of the steps assuming running within this environment.
+  The rest of the steps assume running within this environment.
 3. Use Pip to install the requirements
   > python -m pip install -r 'requirements.txt'
 4. Configure environment variables